 With stronger and faster winds and higher water surges, the storm is more damaging for human life and property.
 It is mandatory to evacuate such areas where a Category 4 or Category 5 storm is about to strike.
 There have been very few Category 5 storms that have hit America.

-Hurricane Sandy and Hurricane Katrina were most destructive.
+Hurricane Sandy and Hurricane Katrina were the most destructive.
 Hurricane Sandy was the deadliest and most destructive hurricane of the 2012 Atlantic hurricane season.
 It caused $68.7 billion in damages.
 It was a Category 3 storm.
 While Katrina was a Category 5 storm that was also most deadly and destructive.
 It caused appalling damage along the Gulf coast from central Florida to Texas.
 There were 1,833 fatalities and the total damage is estimated at $125 billion.

 The main reason why America is getting more storms every year is global warming.
 It has made the oceans warmer.
-It has also increased the difference between the temperature of oceans and the upper atmosphere.
+It has also increased the difference between the temperature of the oceans and the upper atmosphere.
 This helps intensify the hurricanes.
 A warm ocean puts up more moisture in the air and this makes rainfall intense and the sea level rises rapidly.
 Last year, there were five intense hurricanes that formed in the Southern Atlantic.
 They all made landfall and did widespread damage.

 A natural gas generator can keep life running as usual when your neighborhood is struck by a storm or hurricane.
 The unit will continue to use natural gas as fuel and will run for hours at no need.
 You will not have to leave the house to get more fuel.
 Those who want to reduce their utility bills will also find the natural gas generator most beneficial.
 You can run the air conditioners and all home appliances, have outdoor parties and still pay less on the electric bill.
 Natural gas is a lot cheaper than electricity and it is not a bad idea to get one installed for your premises.

-Like many others natural gas generator, the Kohler 14RESA 14KW Generator is a natural gas generator priced at only $3,330.00 and is ready for shipment to any address.
+Like many other natural gas generator, the Kohler 14RESA 14KW Generator is a natural gas generator priced at only $3,330.00 and is ready for shipment to any address.
 It features a commercial grade engine designed for heavy-duty applications.
-Those who use the sensitive electronics can rely on Kohler generators as they boast less than 5% harmonic distortion.
+Those who use sensitive electronics can rely on Kohler generators as they boast less than 5% harmonic distortion.
 It features the exclusive Power Boost™ technology that lets you run central air and other large appliances at the same time.

 The Kohler 14RESAL-100LC16 14KW Generator with 100A 16-circuit transfer switch is only $3,723.00.
 This natural gas generator is one of the most popular Kohler models for backup power as it comes with an automatic transfer switch.
 If power is lost due to a storm this hard-working generator will keep running your day as usual.
 It has a heavy-duty, commercial-grade engine that is weather resistant and durable.